 - credit note issued – for goods returned to us

 - credit note received – for goods returned by us.

 Recording Transactions in the Journal

-The third step in the accounting process is to record the transactions in the appropriate journal.
+The third step in the accounting process or accounting cycle is to record the transactions in the appropriate journal.
 The book in which the business transactions are recorded for the first time is called journal.
 The source document, as discussed earlier, is required to record the transaction in the journal.

 The journal is subdivided into a number of subsidiary journals.
 The purpose of a subsidiary journal is to summarise transactions of the same type.

 The following subsidiary journals are applicable:

 - Debtors Journal (DJ)

 - Creditors Journal (CJ)